By Matthew Krepps, C-IAYT

-At the heart of both Dynamic Yoga and the Classical systems of Hatha Yoga is the principle of Vinyasa Krama.
+At the heart of the Classical system of Hatha Yoga is the principle of Vinyasa Krama.

 Utilizing the principle of Vinyasa Krama benefits the student in several important ways: the step by step method of presentation teaches her to continually establish a stable space within which she can clearly experience the breadth of physical and psychological effects generated by the practice.
 It allows her to gradually discover the edge of what she is currently capable of in relation to the work being done; and this in turn supplies her with the pre-requisite experience for eventually assuming responsibility for what is chosen as practice material, and what is left out or discarded.
 If the student does not begin to learn to modify practice, to make intelligent changes in relation to the permutations of existence, one of Yoga’s richest gems has been covered over in the foray.